-Ministry of the Evangelist helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of being an evangelist in the contemporary setting.
-Ministry of the Pastor helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of being a pastor in the contemporary setting.
-Ministry of the Prophet helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of the contemporary prophet.
-Ministry of the Teacher helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of the ministry of Christian teaching.
+Ministry of the Evangelist Students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of being an evangelist in the contemporary setting.
+Ministry of the Pastor Students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of being a pastor in the contemporary setting.
+Ministry of the Prophet Students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of the contemporary prophet.
+Ministry of the Teacher Students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of the ministry of Christian teaching.